 I lather my Jumping Juniper bar in my hand.
 Then work the product into the scalp.
 This is my favorite clarifying shampoo I’ve tried so far.
 Additionally, this product is great for traveling because it is not a liquid.

 That being said, this shampoo bar can make my hair feel like straw.
 Sometimes, I pre-condition, wash my hair, and then condition the ends of my hair again when using this shampoo.
 Jumping Juniper can strip color from dyed hair.
 Above all, my biggest annoyance is that this product is no longer sold in-store (online only).

 This product is relatively inexpensive at $10.95, given that bar can last for up to 80 washes.
 However, accidentally leaving the bar soaked in water may waste product.

 Some people love Lucy, but I Love Juicy. 🙂 This is an awesome shampoo for cleansing the hair without being too harsh.
 I Love Juicy does not leave any residue and makes my scalp happy.

-Despite all my scalp issues, I still love to experiment with color in my hair.
+Despite all my scalp issues, I still love to experiment with hair coloring.
 At any given point, I am a varied shade of “bronde.”
-For roughly 2/3 of a year, my hair had cool-toned, silver highlights, so I needed to invest in a purple shampoo for color treated silver and blonde hair.
+For roughly 2/3 of a year, my hair had cool-toned, silver highlights.
+Therefore, I needed to invest in a purple shampoo for color treated silver and blonde hair.